 The MD5 checksum for the member data is not computed.

-APEX_COLLECTION.CREATE_COLLECTION_FROM_QUERY_B ( p_collection_name IN VARCHAR2, p_query IN VARCHAR2, p_max_row_count IN NUMBER DEFAULT null);
+APEX_COLLECTION.CREATE_COLLECTION_FROM_QUERYB2 ( p_collection_name IN VARCHAR2, p_query IN VARCHAR2. p_max_row_count IN NUMBER DEFAULT);

-Table 5-12 CREATE_COLLECTION_FROM_QUERY_B Procedure (No bind version) Parameters
+Table 5-14 CREATE_COLLECTION_FROM_QUERYB2 Procedure (No bind version) Parameters

 The name of the collection.
 The maximum length is 255 characters.
 An error is returned if this collection exists with the specified name of the current user and in the same session.